How Our Lives Went to the Dogs

-In the past 17 years, our business has grown by word-of-mouth, through online support groups, such as Dodgers List and DM support groups, satisfied customers, and the recommendations of animal professionals.
-We’ve also been the grateful recipient of national media attention, on the Associated Press Wire Service, CNN, WGBY, CBS-News WBZ , NPR and the Today Show.
-This fall, we will be featured on CBS’s Innovation Nation.
+In the past 18 years, our business has grown by word-of-mouth, through online support groups (such as Dodgers List, Wheelie Pugs, and DM support groups), satisfied customers, and the recommendations of animal professionals.
+We’ve also been the grateful recipient of national media attention on the Associated Press Wire Service, CNN, WGBY, CBS-News WBZ , NPR and the Today Show.
+We have also been featured on CBS’s Innovation Nation.

-When she lost the use of her rear legs at the age of 10 due to spondylosis and disc disease, we were faced with the choice of a risky surgery which we could not really afford or euthanizing her.
+It all started with our blue Doberman, Buddha; she was one of those incredibly self-possessed beings who always took the attitude that eventually she would get her humans fully trained.
+For years, she had been Eddie’s guard dog.
+In 1989 Buddha, at the age of 10, was being a Nanny dog to our young daughter and the group of toddlers who came to our home for family daycare when she lost the use of her rear legs due to spondylosis and disc disease.
+We were faced with the choice of a risky surgery, which we could not really afford, or euthanizing her.
 She was neither painful nor depressed, so euthanizing her was not an option.
-We decided to give her time to heal – gave her anti-inflammatories, and started researching wheelchairs.
+We decided to give her time to heal.
+We gave her anti-inflammatories and started researching wheelchairs.
 I became her servant, carrying her back end around in a sling, and doing massage therapy every night.

 In the meantime, Eddie, dissatisfied with what was available commercially at that time, decided to build her a wheelchair that would restore her to decent quality of life.
 A mechanical engineer by trade, he analyzed the canine skeleton and designed a cart that would support Buddha on her pelvic floor with a yoke over her shoulders.
 This would give her spine the support it needed to heal.

 That was in 1989; the cart was clunky by today’s standards, but it allowed her to walk in the woods and fields again.
-We served her needs, and were rewarded several months later, when she began to walk on her own again.
-She taught us about the value of convalescent care, and awed us with her ability to rehabilitate in her cart.
+This cart served her needs, and we all were rewarded several months later, when she began to walk on her own again.
+She taught us about the value of convalescent care and awed us with her ability to rehabilitate in her cart.
 After only a couple of months, her paralyzed legs started moving again, and shortly afterwards, she was able to stand and walk on her own without the cart.

 Our vet was impressed with her recovery, and over the years referred people to us who needed wheelchairs for their disabled dogs.
 With each cart, Eddie refined the original design to make it lighter and easier to use.
 Finally, his own disabilities forced him to leave corporate life and he decided to devote himself to helping disabled animals.
 A feature article in the local newspaper produced a spate of orders and Eddie’s Wheels was born in 1999.

 Since the website went up in January 1999, we have sent carts all over the world including Australia, Sri Lanka, South Africa, Israel, Bulgaria, Romania, Namibia, Greenland, Turkey, Ecuador, Samoa and Europe.
 Veterinarians, who once believed that carts don’t work for big dogs, have seen how successfully our carts have met the needs of larger breeds.
 We show our work at animal rehab conferences, holistic vet conferences and have received the endorsements of leading vet hospitals and vet schools, including Tufts, NC State, University of Tennesse, Ole Miss.
-Michigan State, University of Minnesota, and Cornell.
+Michigan State, University of Minnesota, University of Georgia, Louisiana State University and Cornell.

 In 2001, we adopted Daisy, a delightful 6 year old dachshund with four herniated discs, bladder and bowel incontinence, and a feisty indomitable spirit that made dogs cower as she chased them in her cart.
 We learned so much from watching her slowly rehabilitate over time, gradually regaining function of her legs so that she could use her cart as a walker, propelling herself as she climbed hills.
 Daisy was an active, healthy dog on wheels for 10 years – inspiring thousands who met her at veterinary conventions, schools and conferences – to rethink their preconceptions about disabled pets.
 She died of a stroke on a snowy day in January 2011 at the ripe old age of 16.